Management of the mountain pine beetle

 Hazard rating

-For mountain pine beetle it requires forest inventory data and inventory polygon location information.
-Data are collected from prism plots in the field to calculate the hazard index.
+Hazard rating identifies stands where substantial losses can be expected if an outbreak occurs.
+For mountain pine beetle this rating requires forest inventory data and inventory polygon location information.
+Data is collected from prism plots in the field to calculate the hazard index.

 Stands should be considered a high priority for hazard rating and management if they contain a high proportion of lodgepole pine 60 years and older and have elevation, latitude and longitude codes equal to high.